codingMustache/codingMustache/README.md

 ## Joke of the Day

-Can a kangaroo jump higher than the Empire State Building?
-Of course.
-The Empire State Building can't jump.
+My sister bet me $15 that I couldn't build a car out of spaghetti.
+You should have seen the look on her face as I drove pasta.

 ## Daily Trivia

-What was the first commerically available computer processor?
+What amount of bits commonly equals one byte?
- 1. Intel 486SX
+ 1. 1
- 2. Intel 4004
+ 2. 64
- 3. TMS 1000
+ 3. 2
- 4. AMD AM386
+ 4. 8

 <details>
   <summary>Answer</summary>
-  Intel 4004
+  8
 </details>